 Check out our predictions for what we believe will be trendy within the global music business in 2022.

 - Digital music industry revenues keep climbing at a global scale: While 2021 has been a fantastic year for digital music consumption as more and more listeners subscribed to streaming services and downloaded music from online stores, we believe that this trend is going to accelerate in 2022.
 The growth of the global recorded music market will primarily be driven by streaming.
 It’s estimated that the digital music revenue from streaming in the U.S. alone will grow to $9.8 billion next year and reach $12.4 billion by 2025.
-This increase will be shown at a global scale as many other strategic regions like LATAM, Europe or Africa have seen streaming dominating their music’s industry’s revenue during the past 12 months, according to the last IFPI report.
+This increase will be shown at a global scale as many other strategic regions like LATAM, Europe or Africa have seen streaming dominating their music industry’s revenue during the past 12 months, according to the last IFPI report.

-- User-generated content featuring licensed music becomes even more popular: It’s undeniable that 2021 has been the year where users have been more creative online and have used live streaming platforms like TikTok, Instagram or Twitch to provide high quality content to audiences and very often by incorporating licensed music (available on these platforms’s libraries) in their streams.
+- User-generated content featuring licensed music becomes even more popular: It’s undeniable that 2021 has been the year where users have been more creative online and have used live streaming platforms like TikTok, Instagram, or Twitch to provide high-quality content to audiences and very often by incorporating licensed music (available on these platforms’ libraries) in their streams.
 In 2022, this trend will continue as, for many consumers, user-generated content is becoming more trustworthy than brand-generated content.
 Next year, we’ll see more and more creators, including those from popular live game streaming apps like Twitch, using audio and artists showcasing their own music creations when streaming in order to promote their content, attract new followers, and engage with their fans online.

-- Short-form videos with music will continue leading the streaming game: In 2021, TikTok has become the most popular non-gaming app, competing with YouTube as the biggest video streaming service in countries like the U.S. and the U.K. The reason why it was the most downloaded and highest grossing platform outside the gaming world during the first half of the year is simple: It offers a space for users to create their own short videos, and very often featuring copyrighted music as well.
-This format has gained relevance in 2021 and it’s very likely that it will continue being the biggest trend next year.
+- Short-form videos with music will continue leading the streaming game: In 2021, TikTok has become the most popular non-gaming app, competing with YouTube as the biggest video streaming service in countries like the U.S. and the U.K. The reason why it was the most downloaded and highest-grossing platform outside the gaming world during the first half of the year is simple: It offers a space for users to create their own short videos, and very often features copyrighted music as well.
+This format has gained relevance in 2021 and it’s very likely that it will continue to be the biggest trend next year.
 Users love to watch fun, creative and quick content that is easy to digest.
 YouTube joined this trend and launched in March its own short-format video app called YouTube Shorts to compete with services like Instagram Reels or TikTok.
 Every day more and more music businesses are also adding short-length videos to their strategies to promote their artists’ music as nowadays video marketing generates 48% more engagement than other content types.
-It’s estimated that online videos will make up over 82% of all user internet traffic by 2022, so it’d be a great opportunity for music professionals to use this format to connect new audiences.
+It’s estimated that online videos will make up over 82% of all user internet traffic by 2022, so it’d be a great opportunity for music professionals to use this format to connect with new audiences.

-- Social media and gaming platforms will remain as the first choice for Gen Z to discover music: While music streaming services like Spotify or Apple Music have been core in the past years to help music lovers to find new releases by their favorite artists and discover new music and emerging artists though curated playlists, it turns out that social media platforms offering streaming options like Instagram or TikTok are currently, and will continue being so in the future, the first music discovery resource for young consumers.
+- Social media and gaming platforms will remain as the first choice for Gen Z to discover music: While music streaming services like Spotify or Apple Music have been core in the past years to help music lovers to find new releases by their favorite artists and discover new music and emerging artists through curated playlists, it turns out that social media platforms offering streaming options like Instagram or TikTok are currently, and will continue being so in the future, the first music discovery resource for young consumers.
 Around 80% of TikTokers say they use the app to discover new music.
 A considerable 60% of Gen Z and Millennial listeners in the U.S. currently use Instagram to do so.
-Gaming platforms like Twitch or Facebook Gaming are playing a key role in that sense too, and will continue doing so in 2022.
-Around 28% of music listeners aged 13 or over use video games to discover new music.
-This is the main reason why Soundtrack by Twitch is gaining popularity amongst the younger audiences.
+Gaming platforms like Twitch or Facebook Gaming are playing a key role in that sense too and will continue doing so in 2022.
+Around 28% of music listeners aged 13 or overuse video games to discover new music.
+This is the main reason why Soundtrack by Twitch is gaining popularity amongst younger audiences.
 In 2022, social media and live game streaming platforms will probably still be the primary option for music discovery.